boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/range-navigator.md

 #### Corner Radius

 This allows you to apply the specified `radius` to the widget corners if the **Show Border** is enabled.
-Value can be between 0 and 10.
+The value can be between 0 and 10.

 #### Background Color

-This allows you to set the **background color** to the range navigator widget.
+This allows you to set the **background color** of the range navigator widget.

 #### Transparency

-This property allows you to specifies the **transparency** for the `background color.`
+This property allows you to specify the **transparency** for the `background color`.

 ### Show Shadow